sergiords/ignite-hands-on/src/main/resources/static/part4_service-grid.md

 Complete **ComputerService** class.

-This class is the service to be deployed in following steps.
+This class is the service to be deployed in the following steps.

 =========
 ## Cluster Service